Dickies Logo

 Now, the world’s number one workwear manufacturer is very different from its initial form.
 Movie stars, models, rappers, and hip-hop artists gladly wear its products, turning them into a cult attribute instantly recognizable by the horseshoe on the tag.
 This emblem conveys the brand name (the horseshoe resembles a “D”), as well as the hard work, resilience, and spirit of the American people.

-The visual identity of the sewing and trading manufacturer represented not only the sign on the building but also the label on the clothes.
-Thus, the emblem became a trademark, signifying the original origin of the product.
+The visual identity of the sewing and trading manufacturer was represented not only by the sign on the building but also by the label on the clothes.
+Thus, the emblem became a trademark, signifying the product’s original origin.

 What is Dickies?